auriq/essentia_docs/source/reference/manpages/aq_udb.rst

 ``-mod ModSpec [ModSrc]``
   Specify a module to be loaded on the *server side* during an export/count/scan operation.
-A module contains one or more processing functions which are called in each user bucket according to the `Data Processing Steps`_.
+A module contains one or more processing functions which are called as each key is processed according to the `Data Processing Steps`_.
   Only one such module can be specified.